RychardHunt/hodl-invest/README.md

 <ol>3.
 As a user, I want to be able to check the current portfolio so that I can see at a glance of the total value of my portfolio.</ol>

-<ol>4.
-As an administrator, I want to access user account information so that I can correctly update the corresponding data and offer a reliable experience for users to trade.</ol>

-<ol>5.
-As an administrator, I want to interface with cryptocurrency exchanges so that I can have the reliable data for my users to understand the current market movements.</ol>

 ***

 **hodl-invest server API documentation**